cms-sw/cms-sw.github.io/cms_coding_rules.md

 2. Never change the language syntax using `#deﬁne`.
 3. Do not use spaces between a function, constructor, or method name and its opening parenthesis, e.g. `energy()` rather than `energy ()`.
 A similar style is encouraged but not required when brace initialization is used, e.g. `energy{13}`.
 4. Do not use spaces in front of [] or on either side of -> .
 For example, `position[i]` instead of `position [i]`.
-5. Separate expressions in a `for` statement by spaces.
+5. Separate expressions in a `for` statement by including a space after each semicolon.
 6. Use the same indentation for comments as for the block the comments refer to.

 ## 4 -- Technical Coding Rules